P. T. de Silva

-Deshabandu Dr Primus Tilakaratne de Silva (commonly known as P. T. de Silva) (Sinhala:පී. ටී ද සිල්වා) (19 September 1929 - 28 February 2015) was a well known physician in Sri Lanka.
+Primus Tilakaratne de Silva (පී. ටී ද සිල්වා; 19 September 1929 – 28 February 2015) was a well known physician in Sri Lanka.

 Biography

 Primus Tilakaratne de Silva was born on 19 September 1929 in Mahawewa, Chilaw to traditional Buddhist parents.
 He received his primary and secondary education at Nalanda College, Colombo.
 He then entered the Colombo Medical College from where he received Bachelor of Medicine, Bachelor of Surgery and Doctor of Medicine degrees.
 He had his postgraduate training at University College and Hammersmith hospitals in London, and obtained membership of the Royal College of Physicians of London.